FAQ – For Program Directors

 Please note that due to specific arrangements regarding income tax and personal revenue, Pool C Residents/Visa Trainees are not eligible to participate in Restricted Registration.

 Residents wishing to work in Emergency Departments must have successfully completed training in Advanced Trauma Life Support and Advanced Cardiac Life Support.
 Residents wishing to work in Intensive/Critical Care Units must have successfully completed training in Advanced Cardiac Life Support.
-Those working in comparable pediatric settings must have completed training in Pediatric Advanced Life Support and in Neonatal Advanced Life Support.
+Those wishing to work in comparable pediatric settings must have completed training in Pediatric Advanced Life Support and in Neonatal Advanced Life Support.

 Program Directors, in conjunction with their education committees, determine the guidelines specific to the individual postgraduate program.
 To participate in the RR Program, the program must submit all required documents, including guidelines specific to the postgraduate program in question, and a copy or link to the program’s rotation goals and objectives.
 Templates of guidelines are available from the Restricted Registration Program office.